aazaff/startLearn.R/advancedConcepts.md

 Writing a new function requires the ````function( )```` function.
 Say that five times fast!

 Functions have a **name**, an **argument**, and one or more actions that it performs.
-All of a functions actions are known as the **body**.
-In order to create a function, you need to define these three things using the following format.
+All of a function's actions are known as the **body**.
+You need to define each of these three things using the following format to create a new function.

 ````
 # Importantly, notice the new { } syntax.